Nozbe/NoOffice.org/_book/pyramid.md

 As explained in chapter 7, we schedule regular meetings and do them when they're really necessary.
 When the focused work is done (level 1), the feedback has been given (level 2), the things were ironed-out (level 3 and 4) and it's time for some final discussions.
 This is our level 5 and this is why our meetings are so effective.
 Because the meetings happen only after most of the work is done.
 When all the data is prepared and it's just a question of agreeing on things together.

-The cool thing about this approach is that many of the tasks and projects don't get to be discussed on our meetings.
+Many of the tasks and projects don't get to be discussed on our meetings.
 We manage to iron them out on levels 1-3 and we don't need to talk about them anymore.
 We agreed on everything in comments and went ahead to just get the things done.

 ## We call this a "Pyramid of Communication"